E-commerce

 April 8, 2026

-C2C e-commerce (customer-to-consumer, or consumer to consumer) refers to online sales where an individual sells to another individual, often via a platform (classified ads, second-hand, auctions), sometimes directly (messaging, social networks).
-It is also referred to as peer-to-peer commerce or peer-to-peer when the emphasis is on digital intermediation.
+The C2C e-commerce (customer-to-consumer, or consumer-to-consumer) refers to online sales where an individual sells to another individual, often via a platform (classifieds, second-hand, auctions), sometimes directly (messaging, social networks).
+It is also called peer-to-peer commerce or peer-to-peer when the emphasis is on digital intermediation.

 Qstomy mainly targets e-commerce merchants (Shopify, support, assisted selling): C2C remains useful to understand for competition, recommerce, and expectations regarding messaging and online trust.

-Warning: legal and tax obligations depend on the country, volume, and the seller’s actual status; this article does not replace individualized legal or tax advice.
+Warning: legal and tax obligations depend on the country, the volume, and the seller's actual status; this article does not replace individualized legal or tax advice.

-For businesses, C2C is not just "low-end competition": it is often a reservation price signal and a desirability indicator in the secondary market (sneakers, electronics, vehicles).
-Ignoring this market sometimes means misjudging products’ residual value and customer trade-in expectations.
+For businesses, C2C is not just “low-end competition”: it is often a reservation price signal and a sign of desirability on the secondary market (sneakers, electronics, vehicles).
+Ignoring this market sometimes means misunderstanding the residual value of products and customer trade-in expectations.

-Communities and forums built around a passion (photography, cycling, gaming) play a strong social role in C2C: the transaction is not just about price, but also about legitimacy within the group.
+Communities and forums around a passion (photography, cycling, gaming) play a strong social role in C2C: the transaction is not just about price, but also about legitimacy within the group.
 Platforms that integrate groups and messaging capture this relational dimension.

 Summary

-Definition: C2C, P2P and consumer-to-consumer commerce
+Definition: C2C, P2P and consumer-to-consumer trade

-Central criterion
+Core criterion

 P2P and “sharing”